mydf-git/pydockerfile/README.md

 ### `PIP [args]...`

-The `PIP` command triggers a `RUN pip install [args]...` but using `--mount=type=cache` flag to automatically reuse pip cache between builds and also keep cache out of your docker image.
+The `PIP` command triggers a `RUN pip install [args]...` but using `--mount=type=cache` flag to automatically reuse pip cache between builds while also keeping cache files out of your docker image.
-It is also shorter to type than `pip install`
+It is also shorter to type than `RUN pip install`

 ### `PIPENVS`

 PIPENVS is just a fast way to set common python env variables.
-Now it is equivalent to
+Now it is equivalent to:

     ENV PIP_NO_PYTHON_VERSION_WARNING=1 PYTHONDONTWRITEBYTECODE=1